MatthieuGit/vagrant_project/readme.md

   vagrant up

 ```
-From a vagrant ile (after run it the command line vagrant init -m).
+From a vagrant file (after run it the command line vagrant init -m).
 add following lines
 ```
 Vagrant.configure("2") do |config|